nicholas-khoo/nicholas-khoo/README.md

 🌐: https://www.linkedin.com/in/khoohongli/

-I am looking forward to connecting with you and welcome once again!
+I look forward to connecting with you and welcome once again!